 In addition to written submissions, a specific time may be set aside at regular Board meetings for public comments regarding items from the posted agenda.
-Individuals who want to make public comments regarding an agenda item must sign up on the sheet provided by the District before the beginning of the Board meeting.
+District residents who want to make public comments regarding an agenda item must provide a written request to the Superintendent no less than three business days prior to the day of the Board meeting.
 To provide notice to the public of matters to be discussed by the Board, only comments reasonably related to the posted agenda item will be permitted.
 The Board President will apply reasonable restrictions on individuals addressing the Board including but not limited to restrictions on the number of items to be considered, the number of spokespersons and the amount of time each spokesperson may have to address the Board.
 If the meeting agenda is full, the Board President may reschedule an item for the next regular meeting.
 The Board President will set a time limit for the public comment portion of the meeting.
-No individual will be permitted to speak more than once during this part of the meeting.
-Each member of the public to speak will be given the same amount of time to address the Board.
+No District resident will be permitted to speak more than once during this part of the meeting.
+Each District resident to speak will be given the same amount of time to address the Board.

-If a member of the public wishes to have an item placed on the agenda of a regular Board meeting, he or she may make a written request to the Superintendent after going through the appropriate process for a complaint or concern pursuant to District rules.
+If the District resident wishes to have an item placed on the agenda of a regular Board meeting, he or she may make a written request to the Superintendent after going through the appropriate process for a complaint or concern pursuant to District rules.
 See District Policy C-120-P regarding Complaints or Concerns.
+The written request must be received at least three business days prior to the Board meeting and must describe the items to be discussed with reasonable particularity.

 The resident is also required to first meet with the Superintendent/designee to attempt to resolve the issue prior to requesting an item be placed on the agenda.
 The Superintendent must meet within 20 business days of the request.
 After the meeting or if the Superintendent/designee does not meet with the resident within 20 business days, the resident may submit a written request to the Board Secretary to have the item placed on the agenda.
 If the Board Secretary receives the request at least 5 business days prior to the next regularly scheduled Board Meeting, the item will be placed on the agenda.
 If Board Secretary receives the request less than 5 business days before the next regularly scheduled meeting, the item will be placed on the agenda of the next subsequent regularly scheduled meeting.
 The agenda item may be moved to another meeting with the consent of the resident.